 Self-Centering Beam Support

 A Wallace gantry crane is the embodiment of design elegance.
 The self-centering beam support design provides several advantages over more rigid beam suspension methods in mobile cranes.
-Wallace Tri-Adjustable, Hippolift, and 15-ton models all use this proprietary design.
+Wallace Tri-Adjustable, Hippolift, and made-to-order 15-ton models all use this proprietary design.

 First and foremost, the “pinned at both ends” design minimizes stresses borne by the support member.
 From classical stress analysis theory, loads are transmitted along the leg structure.
 Torsional or off-angle loads are reduced because of the four-bar link design, as shown below.
 This linkage is the heart of the Wallace patented self-aligning beam.

-The pinned joints make assembly easier.
+Pinned joints make assembly easier.
 Parts rotate such that pin insertion can be done with a 16 oz hammer.
 The main legs are attached to the crane with a pinned joint going into the I-beam bracket at the top of the leg and a pinned joint on the lower leg going into the caster frame.

 Assembly instructions only run only two pages, further demonstrating the simplicity and elegance of the design.
 You never have to try to bend metal to achieve the necessary fit.